CMakePP/CMinx/docs/source/quickstart.rst

    This tutorial assumes you are familiar with reStructuredText (reST) and CMake.

-According to CMakeDoc, the contents of a CMake file can be broken into three
+According to CMinx, the contents of a CMake file can be broken into three
 categories:

 #.
-Documentation comments - what CMakeDoc extracts
+Documentation comments - what CMinx extracts

 #.
 Annotation comments - Comments that are not documentation

 #.
 CMake source code - Everything else

-To distinguish between the two types of comments CMakeDoc borrows the convention that documentation comments start with an additional comment character.
+To distinguish between the two types of comments CMinx borrows the convention that documentation comments start with an additional comment character.
 Thus to indicate that a CMake comment is documentation use :code:`#[[[` (the block comment should still end with :code:`#]]`).